 Dr. Korotev’s main interest in meteorites is with that small fraction (less than 1 in 1000) of meteorites that is from the Moon.
 Dr. Korotev is not a geologist, which means he does not know as much as he should about terrestrial rocks.
 He is also not really a meteoriticist, which means that he also does not know as much about ‘regular’ meteorites (the other >99.9%) as he might.
 However, he does know some real geologists and meteoriticists and he does ask them questions when he is stumped, which happens a lot.
 Dr. Korotev has personally found many meteorites in Antarctica but he has never found one anywhere else.
 He has seen lots of meteorites but he has not seen them all.
 On a cold evening in January, 1989 when his ANSMET team mates showed him the two stones of the MAC 88104/88015 lunar meteorite in the field and asked “What do you think about this one?,” he not only did not instantly recognize them as Moon rocks, he said that they were not meteorites at all.
 He likes to think that he is wiser now.

 Dr. Korotev appreciates it when people actually read and study the information provided on his meteorite identification websites.
-He receives a lot of e-mail (5260 from 2122 different people in 2020) about meteorites and is often slow to respond to those messages.
+He receives a lot of e-mail with questions about meteorites (6700 times by 2717 different people in 2021) and is often slow to respond to those messages.
 If people who have not studied his website send him photos of rocks and ask “Is this a meteorite?” or “How much is this worth?,” then he probably will not respond at all.
 He feels no obligation to respond to people who do not have the courtesy to give their name, place of residence, and where they found the rock.
 He does not “do” Facebook, Twitter, Instagram, LinkedIn, or WhatsApp.
 He does not spell very well and appreciates it when people point out spelling, grammatical, and factual errors on these web sites.
 Other than that, he is a lot of fun.

 He hopes that everybody who reads these web sites will find a lunar meteorite and send him a piece first.